idaholab/moose/modules/tensor_mechanics/doc/content/documentation/modules/tensor_mechanics/VolumetricLocking.md

 # Volumetric Locking Correction

 Volumetric locking is the over stiffening of elements when the material is close to being incompressible (Poisson's ratio $\nu$ nearing 0.5).
-This happens when a fully integrated element (such as Hex8 elements with 8 quadrature points or Quad4 elements with 4 quadrature points) is used.
+This stiffening happens when a fully integrated element (such as Hex8 elements with 8 quadrature points or Quad4 elements with 4 quadrature points) is used.
 This is a numerical artifact introduced because shape functions used in finite element analysis cannot properly approximate the incompressibility condition throughout the element.
-To avoid this locking of elements, B-bar correction [citep:hughes1987finite] is implemented in MOOSE.
+To avoid this locking of elements, B-bar correction [cite:hughes1987finite] is implemented in MOOSE.

 ## Theory